Shreyan1/Introduction-to-Software-Testing-Week-4/README.md

 # Introduction to Software Testing Week 4

 These are not my personal codes.
-These are collected after rigorous searching and verification with Coursera.
+These are collected after rigorous searching and verification with the assignments.
 It is advised to first try on your own and only utilise these resources for reference or if not being able to absolutely do it.